-The Pentavalent Vaccine provides protection against Hib disease, Diphtheria, Tetanus, Pertussis and Hepatitis B. It is a combination of one vaccine.
+Vaccine.
+The Pentavalent Vaccine provides protection against Hib disease, Diphtheria, Tetanus, Pertussis and Hepatitis B. It is a personal contact through droplets produced by coughing and sneezing.
+Crowding, poverty and poor access to health care are important risk factors for diphtheria.
+The typical patient with diphtheria is below 15 years of age and not fully immunized.